DeiInvictus/deiinvictus.github.io/_posts/2024-12-03-as-my-father-lay-dying.markdown

 ... as my father lay dying.

 As I knelt in fervent prayer, a divine miracle unfolded before my eyes—my father, once burdened by affliction, was restored to health by the grace of God.
 Now, as I lift my voice once more to the heavens, I beseech You, Father God, to vindicate my spirit.
 Grant me the unwavering strength to obliterate every heresy that seeks to distort Your truth and undermine Your holy word.
 Let Your righteous fury ignite within me, empowering me to confront and dismantle the falsehoods that threaten to lead Your people astray.
-With Your divine authority, I will stand as a beacon of truth, championing the purity of Your message and striking down every deception that dares to rise against Your glory!
+With Your divine authority, we will stand as a beacon of truth, championing the purity of Your message and striking down every deception that dares to rise against Your glory!

 Our victory is foreordained before the foundation of the earth!
 Rise up.
 Together in action, united in spirit, and aligned in purpose.